 - Click on the Form

-When the page opens, applicants will see a separate link that is marked as “Form” in right hand side.
+When the page opens, applicants will see a separate link that is marked as “Form” on the right-hand side.

 - Red and Green Form

-As soon as the candidates click on this link, there is options red and green.
-Candidates can download Kalia Green form and Kalia Red Form.
+As soon as the candidates click on this link, there are options red and green.
+Candidates can download the Kalia Green form and Kalia Red Form.